mbbau/Cordoba-s-climate-analysis-and-Monte-Carlo-Simulation-to-calculate-Evaporation-Rate/README.md

 ## Evaporation rate

 In order to obtain the evaporation rate I made use of the formulaes presented by **Paul John Uno** in his work [Plastic Shrinkage Cracking and Evaporation Formulas](https://www.researchgate.net/publication/260209439_Plastic_Shrinkage_Cracking_and_Evaporation_Formulas) in order to make the calculation easier to compute, insted of the more well known ACI Nomograph.
 In his work, **Uno** makes a great reference material to learn about plastic cracks and how the envirommentals factors play their role, so if you want to learn more about this, I encourage you to visit the previous link.
-For this work, I made use of the next formulae:
+For this work, I made use of the next equation to calculate the evaporation rate from the climate's data:

 <img src="https://latex.codecogs.com/svg.image?E&space;=&space;5&space;*&space;(&space;[T_{c}&space;&plus;&space;18]^{2,5}&space;-&space;r*[T_{a}&space;&plus;&space;18]^{2,5})*(v&space;&plus;&space;4)&space;*&space;10^{-6}" title="E = 5 * ( [T_{c} + 18]^{2,5} - r*[T_{a} + 18]^{2,5})*(v + 4) * 10^{-6}" />